-Buildings that harness solar power use solar cells that are made from silicon and similar materials.
-These cells have the ability to convert sunlight into electricity.
+Buildings that harness solar power use solar cells made from silicon and similar materials.
+These cells can convert sunlight into electricity.
 In some cases, solar panels on a house can make it completely self-sufficient in terms of electricity.
 In other cases, large solar farms can help generate even more electricity.
-Solar power is also a clean form of renewable energy that won’t have any adverse effects on the environment if the PV systems are properly manufactured.
+Solar power is also a clean form of renewable energy that won’t have any adverse effects on the environment if we manufacture PV systems in line with good practices.

 However, the high initial costs of solar power have prevented it from being the generally chosen source of electricity.
 PV system installation is expensive, regardless of whether it is a small solar panel installation on a home or a large solar farm.
 Even with the long-term promise of decreased energy costs and governments offering tax incentives and rebates, it’s not simple to persuade every homeowner to make such an investment.
-There is also the challenge of positioning solar panels in such a way that the amount of sunshine received by a specific region is maximized.
+There is also the challenge of positioning solar panels in a way that maximizes the amount of sunshine received by a specific region.

-Theoretically, solar energy could be used to power most structures.
-But, we’d need to consider the initial cost of installing a PV system on each building on a global scale.
+Theoretically, we can use solar energy to power most structures.
+But, we’d need to consider the initial cost of installing a PV system on each building and on a global scale.
 And let’s not forget that it would take time for the majority, if not the entire world, to switch to solar energy as the main source of electricity for all private households and commercial buildings.
 As a result, solar energy is a fantastic but logistically complex and pricey solution.

 Most people should be somewhat familiar with wind power by seeing large turbines or wind farms.
 Wind energy, like solar energy, can occur on a variety of scales.
 A single wind turbine could potentially power a small building, whereas large-scale wind farms could allow a utility company to supply electricity to thousands of customers.
 The technology is similar to that of gas-powered generators, except that the wind moves the turbines and generates electricity.

-Another similarity between wind and solar energy is that wind power is a clean renewable energy source.
-It can generate electricity without emitting harmful gases into the environment, such as carbon dioxide.
-Plus, numerous locations around the world consistently receive high levels of wind, allowing for the development of wind farms that can generate massive amounts of electricity that can be distributed to large areas of land.
+It can generate electricity without emitting harmful gases, such as carbon dioxide.
+Plus, numerous places across the world consistently receive high levels of wind.
+This allows for the development of wind farms.
+And, in turn, the generation of massive amounts of electricity which we can distribute to large areas.
 Interestingly, these technologies have been around for decades, so it’s a matter of implementing them rather than developing them.

 The immense power of water should be nothing new to most people.
 For decades, dams have helped to harness the power of water in a manner that’s similar to wind energy.
-The only difference is that water is being used to spin the blades of a turbine to create electricity.
+The only difference is that water spins the blades of a turbine to create electricity.
 Rivers, waterfalls, and other forms of fast-moving water can be used in this capacity to generate electricity.
 In fact, hydroelectric power has long been the most common form of renewable energy in the United States, albeit with wind and solar gaining traction.

-Much like solar and wind, hydroelectric power can be generated at various scales.
-The Hoover Dam, for instance, is a significant illustration of how water has been utilized to produce electricity for both public and private enterprises in three distinct states.
+Like solar and wind, we can also generate hydroelectric power at various scales.
+The Hoover Dam, for instance, is a significant illustration of how we have utilized water to produce electricity for public and private enterprises in three distinct states.
 There are also examples of smaller rivers or streams being used to generate electricity for a smaller area.
 Further, hydroelectric electricity is far cleaner and more environmentally beneficial than the majority of current power generation techniques because it is devoid of greenhouse gases and other hazardous compounds that have led to today’s climate change issue.

 Of course, hydroelectricity is far from perfect.
-Large dams frequently redirect water in a way that can occasionally limit both human and animal access to water, making them more vulnerable during droughts.
-Additionally, they have the power to shift water levels, possibly affecting entire ecosystems and aquatic wildlife.
-In this regard, it is vital to regularly monitor the effects of dams on ecosystems to ensure that no new issues are being created.
+Large dams frequently redirect water in a way that can occasionally limit human and animal access to water, making them more vulnerable during droughts.
+Additionally, they can shift water levels, possibly affecting entire ecosystems and aquatic wildlife.
+In this regard, it is vital to regularly monitor the effects of dams on ecosystems to ensure we’re not creating any new issues.
 It goes without saying that producing clean, renewable energy is desirable, but not always at the expense of ecosystems, which are necessary to keep the planet’s equilibrium in check.

 There is a potential source of renewable energy lurking beneath the earth’s surface.
-The heat from beneath the earth’s crust escapes when volcanoes or geysers erupt.
-This heat can be captured by bringing heated water and steam to the surface and using it to power turbines and generate electricity.
-If that steam and hot water can be pumped back into the earth, geothermal energy becomes renewable and clean.
+The heat beneath the earth’s crust escapes when volcanoes or geysers erupt.
+By bringing heated water and steam to the surface, we can capture this heat and use it to power turbines and generate electricity.
+If we can pump that steam and hot water back into the earth, geothermal energy becomes renewable and clean.
 Because most of this occurs beneath the surface, geothermal energy does not require large plots of land, as wind and solar farms do.

 Anyone who has ever burned wood in a fireplace has used biomass to generate heat.
 Essentially, biomass is a type of renewable energy that generates energy from any type of organic matter.
 Naturally, the definition of “biomass” is broad.
 It can include the burning of wood, crops, animal carcasses, and a variety of other things.
 The steam produced by burning organic materials can power turbines, making this a renewable source of energy.

-The greatest advantage of biomass as a renewable energy source is that it can be extracted from almost any organic material.
+The greatest advantage of biomass as a renewable energy source is that we can extract it from almost any organic material.
 Organic matter that would otherwise be thrown away and end up in landfills, for example, might be burned and converted into energy.
 Other types of organic waste, such as manure, can also be considered biomass.
 Theoretically, converting biomass into a renewable form of energy would be an excellent method to utilize organic waste or garbage.

-However, the technology needed to turn biomass into energy hasn’t been developed to the same extent as other renewable sources like wind, solar, and hydroelectric.
+However, we haven’t developed the technology needed to turn biomass into energy to the same extent as other renewable sources like wind, solar, and hydroelectric.
 We’re still a long way away from making the burning of biomass similar to burning fossil fuels in scale, productivity, and efficiency.
 This is why biomass still makes up a small fraction of the total energy generated in the United States every year, making it easy to overlook compared to the other methods of renewable energy.